sallychan55/fullstack-nanodegree/linux-server-config/README.md

 * Ubuntu is used as a Linux server in Lightsail

 # Software install and configurations
+Follow below steps to install software and deploy the catalog site on a virtual server.

 ## Linux server setup
 First, go to [Amazon Lightsail](https://lightsail.aws.amazon.com) to make a new instance with Ubuntu.
 Once the new instance has started up, we can SSH in as the ubuntu user.
 Now, we have a virtual server!